M4xwo/AlignmentScriptsV1/README.md

 Containers need to be pulled from a directory or an online source and then executed.
 Depending on the used registry or library the syntax may vary slightly.

+Popular regitries are for example:

+* DockerHub
+* Singularity

+or different services from Google, IBM and more.

 ## BacGenStat
 ```shell